Vera Drake: Main cast

+Appearing in the film in various unnamed minor roles are Chris O'Dowd, Sinead Matthews, Tilly Vosburgh, Alan Williams, Nina Fry, Elizabeth Berrington, Emma Amos, Fenella Woolgar, Nicky Henson, Allan Corduner, Vinette Robinson, Rosie Cavaliero, Tom Ellis, Jake Wood, Vincent Franklin, Paul Jesson, Jeffry Wickham, Nicholas Jones, and Eileen Davies.

 Background

 In Vera Drake, Leigh incorporated elements of his own childhood.
 He grew up in north Salford, Lancashire, and experienced a very ordinary but socio-economically mixed life as the son of a doctor and a midwife.
 In the book The Cinema of Mike Leigh: A Sense of the Real, Leigh said, "I lived in this particular kind of working-class district with some relations living in slightly leafier districts up the road.
 So there was always a tension, or at least a duality: those two worlds were forever colliding.
 So you constantly get the one world and its relationship with the other going on in my films."

 Production

 Mike Leigh is known to use unusual methods to achieve realism in his films.
 "Leigh's actors literally have to find their characters through improvisation and research the ways people in specific communities speak and behave.
-Leigh and his cast immerse themselves in the local life before creating the story" (1994: 7: Watson 29).
+Leigh and his cast immerse themselves in the local life before creating the story".
 Critic Roger Ebert explains:

 Leigh often uses improvisation to capture his actors' unscripted emotions.
 When filming Vera Drake, only Imelda Staunton knew ahead of time that the subject of the film was abortion.
 None of the cast members playing the family members, including Staunton, knew that Vera was to be arrested until the moment the actors playing the police knocked on the door of the house they were using for rehearsals.
 Their genuine reactions of shock and confusion provided the raw material for their dialogue and actions.

 In addition to these methods utilised by Mike Leigh, the director is also admired for his preference of English actors to Hollywood stars.
 This has led to criticism of Leigh as being a patroniser of the working class.
 However, using Dickens in his defence, he rebuts these accusations outright proclaiming that the last thing he seeks in his actors is a stereotype.
 This stereotype was fiercely criticised in the film, Vera Drake:

 These abiding quibbles aside, Vera Drake is a compelling and complex film.
-Though much has been made of the controversial subject matter – back street abortion – its main theme is the buried family secret, the ticking time bomb that can lurk underneath even the most stable marriage.
+Though much has been made of the controversial subject matter—back street abortion—its main theme is the buried family secret, the ticking time bomb that can lurk underneath even the most stable marriage.
 Much of the film's cumulative power lies in its delineation of a rock solid family suddenly rocked to the core by a revelation that is literally beyond their comprehension: the fact that their beloved, and loving, mother is an abortionist.
 Why, I ask Leigh, does she keep her secret for so long?Leigh wanted to shoot in 35mm but, after being denied by the producers, the film was shot on 16mm film stock.